Skip to main content

 Version: Python

-Create a table with time_table
+Create a time table

 Duration strings are formatted as "PTnHnMnS", where: